Publication Ethics

 Sekolah Tinggi Ilmu Ekonomi Indonesia Jakarta (STIE Indonesia Jakarta) as the publisher of Indonesian Journal of Business, Accounting and Management (IJBAM):

-• Is committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.
+• Ensures commercial revenue has no impact on editorial decisions

-• Is prepared to publish corrections, clarifications, retractions, and apologies when needed.
+• Prepares to publish corrections, clarifications, retractions when needed

-• Protects the intellectual property and copyright of the journal's content, which is published under a Creative Commons Attribution License (CC BY).
+• Protects intellectual property and copyright under Creative Commons Attribution License (CC BY)

 F. Procedures for Dealing with Unethical Behavior